rajeshkuttan/catalogak-viewer/BRANDING_UPDATE.md

-# 🍔 The Burcurry - Branding Update
+# 🍔 The Burgurry - Branding Update

 ## Overview
-The application has been rebranded to match **The Burcurry** burger restaurant brand identity with the logo, typography, and messaging aligned with "Burgers & Bites by 1765".
+The application has been rebranded to match **The Burgurry** burger restaurant brand identity with the logo, typography, and messaging aligned with "Burgers & Bites by 1765".

 ---